Episode - 2F04

 This episode contains examples of:

 - Aesop Amnesia: Enforced.
 The creators state that in Real Life, it is very difficult for a person to change their ways—Jessica never learns that misbehaving isn't a good way to live and her dad never learns to actually discipline her when she behaves badly.
 Zig-zagged with Bart.
 Jessica talks him into doing her punishment (cleaning the church stairs).
 While he only intends to do a second-rate job, he's still wasting his time doing on this instead of just walking away.

 - Bait and Switch: While coasting down a ludicrously steep hill, Bart sees a jackknifed glue truck.
 He assumes some of it has spilled and will therefore slow him down.
 Turns out that the glue ain't going nowhere.
 Then, when Bart runs over a single wheat grain and falls all the way down the mountain...Truck driver: Oh, no!
 There goes the glue after all!(Bart turns to see a wave of glue heading towards him)

 - Big "NO!": Bart, just before the wave of glue hits him.

 - Little Sister Instinct: Lisa enforces this trope full on when she finds out the truth about the stolen collection plate.Bart: Give it up, Lis: she's a criminal mastermind.
-She's got 108 IQ, she reads at a 5th grade level, and...(sighs) her hair smells like red Fruit Loops.Lisa: Ya?
+She's got 108 IQ, she reads at a 5th grade level, and...(sighs) her hair smells like red Fruit Loops.Lisa: Yeah?
 Well I eat Fruit Loops for breakfast.

 - Bitch in Sheep's Clothing: Jessica.
 Lampshaded when she tells Bart "I'm the sweet, perfect minister's daughter...and you're just yellow trash.".